 - Phantom Pain: This pain refers to painful sensations that feel as though they are coming from a missing limb.

 We believe that each patient’s case is unique.
-Knowing the type of pain that you’re suffering from will help our healthcare specialists at AZ Pain Medicine Clinic come up with alternative pain management techniques that are effective for you.
+Knowing the type of pain that you’re suffering from will help our pain doctors at AZ Pain Medicine Clinic come up with alternative pain management short-term plan that could be effective for you.

 Pain can stay in one place or can spread around the body for a short or long period of time.
 Regardless of the duration and location, pain can affect a patient’s quality of life.